Despite more than a year of heavy scrutiny for Donald Trump, we still know surprisingly little about his wife, First Lady Melania Trump.Vox

 She grew up in communist Yugoslavia and speaks five languages

 Slovene, English, French, Serbian and German, if you want to know.
 That linguistic prowess could come in handy at White House functions, but it has been suggested her thick accent is the reason she makes few public speeches alongside her immigrant-bashing husband.Melania was raised away from the glamour of New York high society in a concrete tower block in then Yugoslavia during the rule of Marshal Josip Tito.
-Now that her husband has become president, Melania is set to become the first first lady to be born in a communist nation and only the second to be born abroad, after Louisa Adams, the English wife of sixth president John Quincy, who served from 1825 to 1829.
+Now that her husband has become president, Melania is the first first lady to be born in a communist nation and only the second to be born abroad, after Louisa Adams, the English wife of sixth president John Quincy, who served from 1825 to 1829.

 She has a secret half-brother

-While preparing a profile of the incoming first lady for GQ, reporter Julia Ioffe made a startling discovery – Melania's father, Victor Knavs, who the former model describes as traditional and hardworking, fathered a secret son before marrying Melania's mother.Knavs agreed to pay child support after a court battle proved he was Denis Cigelnjak's father, a claim he initially contested.
+While preparing a profile of the first lady for GQ, reporter Julia Ioffe made a startling discovery – Melania's father, Victor Knavs, who the former model describes as traditional and hardworking, fathered a secret son before marrying Melania's mother.Knavs agreed to pay child support after a court battle proved he was Denis Cigelnjak's father, a claim he initially contested.
 However, he has never contacted his son nor acknowledged his existence.
 Now aged 50, Cigelnjak still lives in the family's native Slovenia.Melania initially said the reports were false but later, confronted with court documents, claimed she had misunderstood the question and had known about her half-brother "for years".